-The MGU-K is the second ERS used by Formula 1 cars.
+The MGU-K (Motor Generator Unit - Kinetic) is the second ERS used by Formula 1 cars.
 This ERS does basically the same thing as the MGU-H, but it works with different components of the car and is active at different times.

 The MGU-K is attached to the crankshaft, and when the driver is on the gas, the MGU-K acts as a small electric motor, adding its own power on top of the engine's power.
-When active, the MGU-K adds about an extra 161 horsepower to the car's total power output.
-The drivers can only use the MGU-K for a short amount of time each lap, however.
+When active, the MGU-K adds a maximum boost of up to 120KWH or equivalent of about an extra 161 horsepower to the car's total power output.
+The drivers can only use the MGU-K for a short amount of time each lap - approximately 33 seconds per lap.

 When the driver steps off the gas or applies the brakes, the MGU-K switches its function and becomes a generator.
-Instead of powering the car, it uses the kinetic energy from the still-turning crankshaft to generate electrical power using magnets, much in the same way the MGU-H does.
-The resistance of the MGU-K also helps slow the car down slightly faster.
+Instead of powering the car, it uses the kinetic energy from the still-turning crankshaft to generate electrical power using magnets, much like the MGU-H. The resistance of the MGU-K also helps slow the car down slightly faster.

 So, we know that ERS provides extra power to key components of the car.
 But in practice, how are these devices actually used?
-Are they active all the time, or can the drivers activate them whenever they want during a race?
+Are they always active, or can the drivers activate them whenever they want during a race?

-Using the MGU-K adds another level of strategy to a race, since it can give drivers an advantage over other drivers on certain sections of the track.
+Using the MGU-K adds another level of strategy to a race since it can give drivers an advantage over other drivers on certain track sections.

 If the ERS components fail, teams might incur some penalties; read my post on engine penalties here.